epicureanism/106-biba/K/PITCHME.md

 ## 9/29
+- an camera idea about improving Line

-- When we use line app it can not take a picture so I think line app should be better
+> When we use line app it can not take a picture so I think line app should be better
 ---

 ## 10/6 why is it attractive?